ngi-nix/yunohost/REVIEW.md

 - Nixops deployment needs libvirtd (flake's checks should the same)

 ### Notes
-- Verify command line doesn't unexpectedly crash out with an unidentifiable or unrecognizable error
+- Verify YunoHost is packaged
-- slapd is openldap in NixOS
+- Verify command line doesn't unexpectedly crash out with an unidentifiable or unrecognizable error (i.e. a segfault)

 ### Test Script